UH Launches Seventh Annual WalkSafe Slip and Fall Safety Campaign

 - Hiring a snow removal and surface treatment contractor

 - Tuning up snow blowers and other equipment

 - Updating weather advisory alert systems

-Be sure to visit us at UnitedHeartland.com for more information, and if you haven’t already, please subscribe to our Risk Connection e-blasts, which provide important information related to WalkSafe topics as well.
+Current agents, policyholders and Risk Connection subscribers will also have access to WalkSafe Quick Tips, a short list of simple slip and fall prevention reminders which can be added to your safety newsletters or emails.
+Be sure to visit UnitedHeartland.com for more information, and if you haven’t already, subscribe to our Risk Connection e-blasts, which provide important information related to WalkSafe topics as well.